 - The Holy Scriptures are the revealed word of God, which inspired the human authors of the Scripture, and which is interpreted by the Church under the guidance of the Holy Spirit.

 - The Nicene Creed is the basic statement of our belief about God.
-It was adopted in the 300s by the early church founders and is said every Sunday in Episcopal and Anglican churches around the United States and world.
-Read the creed.
+It was adopted in the 300s by the early church founders and is said every Sunday in churches around the United States and world.
+Read the Nicene Creed.

 - The two great sacraments of the Gospel, given by Christ to the Church, are Baptism and the Holy Eucharist.
 In Baptism we renounce Satan, repent of our sins, and adopt Jesus as our Lord and Savior.
 In the Holy Eucharist, the center of our worship life, we remember and participate in the life, death and resurrection of Jesus Christ until his coming again.